RLE-Foundation/rllte/docs/tutorials/custom/environment.md

 # Custom Environment

-## Defining the Environment
+## Environment definition
-To use custom environments in **rllte**, it suffices to follow the [gymnasium](https://gymnasium.farama.org/) interface and prepare your environment following [Tutorials: Make Your Own Custom Environment](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#).
+To use custom environments in **RLLTE**, it suffices to follow the [gymnasium](https://gymnasium.farama.org/) interface and prepare your environment following [Tutorials: Make Your Own Custom Environment](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#).
 A example is:
 ``` py title="example.py"
 import gymnasium as gym
 import numpy as np